-In 2021-22 this includes key projects such as:
+In 2021-22 this included key projects such as:

-- Working with the South Australian Health and Medical Research Institute to develop a multidisciplinary and holistic workforce model for the delivery of diabetes related foot care to Aboriginal and Torres Strait Islander people, families, and communities across south, central and northern Australia, inclusive of education and training needs. - Supporting the Victorian Aboriginal Community Controlled Health Organisation with the development of the Victorian Aboriginal and Wellbeing Workforce Strategy.
+- Working with the South Australian Health and Medical Research Institute to develop a multidisciplinary and holistic workforce model for the delivery of diabetes related foot care to Aboriginal and Torres Strait Islander people, families, and communities across south, central and northern Australia, inclusive of education and training needs. - Supporting the Victorian Aboriginal Community Controlled Health Organisation with the development of the Victorian Aboriginal Health and Wellbeing Workforce.
 Aiming to support a strong and able workforce, the strategy contains ten strategic priorities themed under workforce development, cultural strength, and selfdetermination, and was released in July 2022 after extensive co-design with the sector. - Working with NSW Ministry of Health in developing a Cultural Mentoring Framework for the NSW Health allied health workforce, to support both mentors and mentees to engage with strengthsbased approaches to mentoring which supports the ongoing professional and cultural development of the workforce. - Working with Canberra Health Services' Aboriginal and Torres Strait Islander Consumer Reference Group and senior executive to develop a Statement of Commitment to Aboriginal and Torres Strait Islander people in the ACT and surrounding region, with work continuing to develop a cultural responsiveness in action plan for the organisation. - Supporting the University of Sydney OT Faculty in the implementation of a new, more culturally responsive curriculum, strengthening understandings of cultural safety and its application in practice, and confidence to embed and lead change through cultural responsiveness mentoring and supportive peer networking. - Working with a range of stakeholders on smaller or emerging curricula, workforce, and other programs, across a broad range of settings and sectors, including professional associations and medical colleges.

 Aboriginal and Torres Strait Islander Consumer Reference Group partnered with CHS to develop this statement to deliver on our vision of 'Creating exceptional health care together'.
-Aboriginal and Torres Strait Islander Consumer Reference Group partnered with CHS to develop this statement to deliver on our vision of 'Creating exceptional health care together'.